 Southern University Law Center

-Originally founded as Southern University Law School in 1947 to provide legal education for African-American students in Louisiana, it was later re-designated as the Law Center.
+Originally founded as Southern University Law School in 1947 to provide legal education for African-American students during segregation, it was later re-designated as a Law Center.

 Find Scholarships at Southern University Law Center